 When I have too many choices my brain goes into overload and then it just stalls out.
 I cannot make a decision and all I want to do is to run to my room and slam the door!

-In his latest book, The Paradox of Choice: Why More Is Less, (Ecco, 2004) author Barry Schwartz says that freedom and individual choice has a downside.
+In his book, The Paradox of Choice: Why More Is Less, (Ecco, 2016) author Barry Schwartz says that freedom and individual choice has a downside.
 “As the number of choices grows further, the negatives escalate until we become overloaded,” he writes.
 “At this point, choice no longer liberates, but debilitates.
 It might even be said to tyrannize.”

 Recently, I attempted to count the number of choices in the cookie aisle at the supermarket in my neighborhood.
 When I hit triple digits I stopped.
 That makes me crazy!
 How can I expect to make the right choice when I have so many options?
 Schwartz says so many choices may be a sign that commercial capitalism is bad for us.
 Several, not hundreds, of choices would give us the freedom to show our individuality without pushing us into the maddening dilemma of having to make the perfect choice.

 Thankfully, I’ve discovered ways to escape the tyranny of too many choices.